 At AWS re:Invent recently, we excitedly announced Logz.io Infrastructure Monitoring – our new monitoring product based on open source grafana!
 This product is the third pillar of our cloud observability platform, together with Logz.io Log Management and Logz.io Cloud SIEM.
 This announcement comes at the end of a very busy 2019 during which we introduced a series of major enhancements to the platform, all aimed at making the lives of the engineers monitoring, troubleshooting and securing their apps a whole lot easier.

 The end of the year is a good opportunity as any to provide a recap of the key announcements we’ve made and get perspective on upcoming 2020 DevOps trends and coming features from Logz.io.
 But it’s also a great opportunity to express my personal appreciation and kudos to the dedicated engineering and product teams responsible for constantly and consistently delivering innovation.

 Cloud Observability and Infrastructure Monitoring (beta)

 Modern engineering teams rely on three main types of signals for observability: logs, metrics and traces.
 While our users have always used our platform for analyzing their time-series metrics, we quickly understood that there were better open-source tools for the job, namely — Grafana.

 Understanding engineers preferred Grafana for visualizing their metrics, we began by developing a data source plugin for Grafana which allows users to analyze the metrics stored in Logz.io with their own Grafana instance.
 But this still wasn’t enough.
 When troubleshooting an issue, users still needed to jump from one tool to another.
 Correlating between metrics and logs this way is simply not efficient.

-Last week at AWS re:Invent we announced a more complete experience in a new monitoring product based on Grafana.
+Last week at AWS re:Invent we announced a more complete experience in a new monitoring product that’s based on open source grafana.
 Users can now use Logz.io for analyzing logs and metrics using the best open-source tools on the market – Kibana for logs and Grafana for metrics.

 Logz.io Infrastructure Monitoring offers easy setup with built-in integrations and canned dashboards and extended retention for historical time-series analysis.
 More importantly, Logz.io supports a seamless correlation between metrics and logs, all within the same platform.